We welcome the Graduates for 2021

-We will be conducting interviews mid-late August.
+We will be conducting interviews late August to early September.
 You will be contacted at least one week prior if you have been successful with an interview, with details of the interview, date, time and location.
 You will need to allow approximately 1.5 hours for your interview.

 When will I be notified if have been unsuccessful with an interview?

-You will be notified mid-late August if you have been unsuccessful with an interview.
+You will be notified late August to early September if your application did not progress to the interview stage.
 You will be notified by email.
-We will be more than happy to provide you with feedback on your application, but ask that you please contact us after 10 September, due to the high workload at this time.
+We will be more than happy to provide you with feedback on your application, but ask that you please contact us after 2 August 2021, due to the high workload at this time.

 When will I be notified if I have been successful with a position at DjHS?

-The PMCV Computer Matching results are released on the PMCV website on Tuesday 9 October (approx 10am).
-DjHS will ring all successful applicants to welcome you to the organization.
+The PMCV Allocation and Placement Service match results are released on their website on Monday 4 October (approx 10am).
+DjHS will ring all successful applicants to welcome you to our health service.